- Who is eligible for library privileges?

 How can I apply for community borrower privileges?

 Researchers and community members who are not currently enrolled students or full-time appointed faculty and staff of the University of Arkansas may apply for community borrower privileges.
-For details, see our Policy for Community Borrowers.
 Depending on user status (for example: alumnus, visiting faculty, continuing graduate student), some charges may apply.
 Note that community borrowing privileges do not include remote access to library databases or electronic journals.

 365 N. McIlroy Ave.